adpllc/marketplace-sample-payloads/Vantage/applicant-onboard/readme.md

 Note: For the GET calls requests have not been included.

 The error folder contains requests and responses which result in http status codes as 400 and 404.
-These mostly include:
+These mostly include scenarios where:
 1. Mandatory fields are not sent in the request
 2. Incorrect values are sent for mandatory fields in the request.